alexmohr/worf/README.md

 ### Dropped configuration options
 * stylesheet -> use style instead
 * color / colors -> GTK4 does not support color files

-## Not supported
-* Wofi has a C-API, that is not and won't be supported.